Clarifying "Quadra Values"

 Everyone acknowledges all socionic functions and believes they have a rightful place in life.
 For instance, who would object that people in a competition are trying to beat each other?
 Or who believes that people should never get mushy and sentimental when they're in love with someone?
 Or that people whose job it is to forecast should not speculate?
 No one objects when Alex Trebek (Jeopardy game show) bluntly tells people on his show that they are "incorrect."
 These are approaches that are inherent to the activity.

-Thus, if your conflictor is ESE and you are exposed to him or her using extraverted ethics in an extraverted ethics situation, it probably won't bother you, even though extraverted ethics is your "vulnerable function."
-What will bother you are uses of extraverted ethics in ambiguous situations or, even more importantly, in situations where you feel a different approach is more justified.
+Thus, if your conflictor is ESE and you are exposed to him or her using in an situation, it probably won't bother you, even though is your "vulnerable function."
+What will bother you are uses of in ambiguous situations or, even more importantly, in situations where you feel a different approach is more justified.

 What differs fundamentally among quadras and types are responses to situations where a socionic function is being used outside the inherent domain of that function.
 For example, being robotlike in an interpersonal situation that demands sympathy and warmth, or appealing to personal sentiments in the context of scientific discourse.
 Or being overly individualistic and attention-getting when cooperation and trustworthiness are called for.
 If Alex Trebek continued to routinely tell people they are incorrect outside of his game show, many people would view him as being callous and rude (however, most duals will probably view this is a sign of admirable honesty and sincerity), even though it is perfectly acceptable in the context of Jeopardy.